AhmadGhlm/PianoJS/README.md

-# JavaScript Piano - Test exercice
+# JavaScript Piano - Test

-Make some music with your keyboard or clicks with your mice !
+Play some music with your keyboard or clicks with your mice !